-It is generally recognized that traffic safety in transport is one of the most urgent problems, and more than 80% occurs under the influence of the human factor.
+It is generally recognized that safety of transport is one of the most urgent problems, and more than 80% occurs under the influence of the human factor.

-The concept of "human factor" in civil aviation is extremely multifaceted and complex, and is associated with the problem of accidents, since it is the speed and correctness of human decision-making that determines the life and health of people.
-The International Air Transport Association (IATA) believes that the overall level of air transportation safety in the world continues to grow, so it is worth paying attention to each individual factor and making adjustments to the documents in a timely manner [1].
+The concept of "human factor" in civil aviation is extremely multifaceted and complex, and is associated with the problem of accidents, since it is the speed and correctness of human decision-making that determines people's life and health [1].